MeganStalker/Advanced_Practical_Chemistry_Year_3_2021/README.md

 ## University of Bath, Department of Chemistry 2021-2022
 ### Introduction

 Welcome to the advanced chemistry practical - computational.
-In this eight week practical you will:
+In this five week practical you will:

 - Be introduced to the concept of molecular dynamics simulations and understand the concept of force fields,
 - Use molecular dynamics to simulate the phase diagram of a near-ideal two-dimensional gas,